Last Updated on April 1, 2023

 Some of the most popular beaches in Cancun include Playa Gaviota Azul Beach and Playa Delfines.
 Playa Gaviota Azul is definitely where you want to head for calmer waters, whereas Playa Delfines is a great option if your hotel doesn’t have its own beach.
 The beach at Le Blanc Cancun is one of our favorites!

 Similar to the beaches in Cancun, Tulum’s beaches also boast white sands and turquoise waters.
-The water is slightly more pale in color, not that it matters – they are every bit as beautiful.
 A bit more raw and wild, nestled adjacent to the jungle, Tulum’s beaches also offer calmer waters.
 The shoreline isn’t nearly as steep, meaning you can wade into the water quite far without going in too deep.

 Occasionally the gentle breezes may make the water appear choppy, but the riptide is comparatively nonexistent.
 The waves in Tulum are much more mild than those in Cancun.

 Tulum’s beaches are primarily associated with the famous Tulum beach clubs.
 Given Tulum’s rise in popularity over the years, particularly with celebrities and influencers, the prices to access these beach clubs have also sharply risen.
 This may make some of Tulum’s beaches less accessible than their Cancun counterparts.
 Many of the beach clubs are popular Tulum Instagram spots or hotels in their own right.

 Things to Do in Cancun vs Tulum